J. M. W. Turner

-Turner was born in Maiden Lane, Covent Garden, London, to a modest lower-middle-class family and retained his working class accent and assiduously avoiding the trappings of success and fame.
+Turner was born in Maiden Lane, Covent Garden, London, to a modest lower-middle-class family and retained his lower-class accent, while assiduously avoiding the trappings of success and fame.
 A child prodigy, Turner studied at the Royal Academy of Arts from 1789, enrolling when he was 14, and exhibited his first work there at 15.
 During this period, he also served as an architectural draftsman.
-He earned a steady income from commissions and sales, which due to his troubled, contrary nature, were often begrudgingly accepted.
+He earned a steady income from commissions and sales, which he often only begrudgingly accepted owing to his troubled and contrary nature.
 He opened his own gallery in 1804 and became professor of perspective at the academy in 1807, where he lectured until 1828.
 He travelled around Europe from 1802, typically returning with voluminous sketchbooks.

-Intensely private, eccentric and reclusive, Turner was a controversial figure throughout his career.
-He did not marry, but fathered two daughters, Evelina (1801–1874) and Georgiana (1811–1843), by his housekeeper Sarah Danby.
-He became more pessimistic and morose as he got older, especially after the death of his father, when his outlook deteriorated, his gallery fell into disrepair and neglect, and his art intensified.
+Intensely private, eccentric, and reclusive, Turner was a controversial figure throughout his career.
+He did not marry, but fathered two daughters, Evelina (1801–1874) and Georgiana (1811–1843), by the widow Sarah Danby.
+He became more pessimistic and morose as he got older, especially after the death of his father in 1829; when his outlook deteriorated, his gallery fell into disrepair and neglect, and his art intensified.
 In 1841, Turner rowed a boat into the Thames so he could not be counted as present at any property in that year's census.
 He lived in squalor and poor health from 1845, and died in London in 1851 aged 76.
 Turner is buried in St Paul's Cathedral, London.

 Biography

 Childhood

+There are reasons to question the accepted location and birth date for Turner:

+"He sometimes talked of being born in the same year as Napolean and the Duke of Wellington" This would put Turner's birth date as 1769.
+His age at death in the General Register Office death index is 81 which may support his being born in 1769.
+However, in the first codicil to his will dated 20 August 1832, he states that his birthday was 23 April.

+"As the birth place of Turner has recently appeared to some persons a matter of doubt, I may here observe that he was born at Barnstaple, and neither in Maiden-lane nor at South Molton, if his own words go for anything."
+Cyrus Redding Fraser's Magazine February 1852.